Quick Start

 git clone project address

-You can also go to the project page and click 「Clone」 to clone according to the instructions:
+You can also go to the project page and click on 「Clone」 and follow the instructions to clone:

-In enterprise development or multi-person collaboration, we often create multiple branches.
+When developing in a company or working on multi-person collaboration, we often create multiple branches.

 git branch <new branch name> # Create a new branch